 Relax in one of the many hammocks in the grounds of the camp

 Explore the Maasai Mara on a game drive

 Best time to Visit

 Good time to visit

 Average time to visit

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on 65 3165 4050 to start planning your holiday to &Beyond Kichwa Tembo Main Camp or take a look at our itineraries to Kenya
+To start planning your holiday to &Beyond Kichwa Tembo Main Camp

 Kichwa Tembo is an oasis of 40 Hemingway-style tents shaded by dense forest canopy.
 Each tent has a private deck with views of the greatest grassland system on earth, the Maasai Mara.
 Kichwa Tembo has 12 luxury tents and 28 superior tents.

 Kichwa Tembo Tented Camp is found on the edge of the north western Maasai Mara and is found in the forest just below the spot where a famous scene from Out of Africa was filmed.
 This setting was also chosen to illustrate the motion picture’s poster.
 In each safari tent there is an en-suite bathroom with shower, stone floors and soft lighting.
 Each tent stands at least eight metres away from the next, ensuring absolute seclusion and it is lovely to be able to sit on the terrace of your tent and see what game wanders past.